thycotic-ps/thycotic.secretserver/docs/commands/reports/Invoke-TssReport.md

 # Invoke-TssReport

 ## SYNOPSIS
-Executes returns the results of a Report.
+Executes a report, returning the results as a PSCustomObject

 ## SYNTAX